developerforce/Force.com-JavaScript-REST-Toolkit/README.markdown

 	    <p>The first account I see is <span id="accountlist"></span>.</p>
 	</apex:page>

-A much more fully featured sample is provided in example.page.
+A much more fully featured sample is provided in `example.page`.